Hilary Curtis: Reception

-Barely a year into her tenure, Morgan's Hilary was paired with her then stepson Devon Hamilton in a forbidden romance that was soon called a supercouple.
+Barely a year into her tenure, Morgan's Hilary was paired with her then-stepson Devon Hamilton in a forbidden romance that was soon called a super couple.
 Critics took notice of the pairing's chemistry in their very first scenes together, long before a romantic relationship was even a possibility.
 Hilary's relationship with Devon garnered quite a vocal fan base very quickly with the duo debuting on fan polls in both magazines and online.
 Devon and Hilary would make several year end "best-of" lists in 2014 including Daytime Confidential, TVSource Magazine and the duo was listed as the "Best Couple" of 2014 by Nelson Branco of TV Guide (Canada).
 The TV Watercooler hailed the pairing as "the show's best new pairing in years."
 Devon and Hilary won the Fan Favorite Award for "Most Romantic Duo" at the 42nd Daytime Emmy Awards in 2015.